-Sometimes, we get stressed when everything happens all at once.
+2. Take a break: Sometimes, we get stressed out when everything happens all at once.
 When this happens, a person should take a deep breath and try to find something to do for a few minutes to get their mind off of the problem.
-A person could take a walk, listen to some music, read the newspaper or do an activity that will give them a fresh perspective on things.
+A person could take a walk, listen to some music, read the newspaper, or do an activity that will give them a fresh perspective on things.

-3. Carry a small notebook of positive statements with you: Another technique that is very helpful is to have a small notebook of positive statements that make us feel good.
-Whenever you come across an affirmation that makes you feel good, write it down in a small notebook that you can carry around with you in your pocket.
-Whenever you feel anxious, open up your small notebook and read those statements.
+3. Carry a small notebook of positive statements with you: Another technique that is very helpful in managing fear is to have a small notebook of positive statements that makes you feel good.
+Whenever you come across an affirmation that relaxes you, write it down in a small notebook that you can carry around with you in your pocket.
+Whenever you feel depressed, open up your small notebook and read those statements.

-In dealing with your anxieties, learn to take it one day at a time.
-While the consequences of a particular fear may seem real, there are usually other factors that can not be anticipated and can affect the results of any situation.
+4. You can’t predict the future: While the consequences of a particular fear may seem real, there are usually other factors that cannot be anticipated and can affect the results of any situation.
 We may be ninety-nine percent correct in predicting the future, but all it takes is for that one percent to make a world of difference.

-Challenge your negative thinking with positive statements and realistic thinking.
-When encountering thoughts that make your fearful or anxious, challenge those thoughts by asking yourself questions that will maintain objectivity and common sense.
+5. Challenge your negative thinking with positive statements and realistic thinking: When encountering thoughts that make you fearful or depressed, challenge those thoughts by asking yourself questions that will maintain objectivity and common sense.
 Focus on the reality of your situation and not on your thoughts.
 Your fearful thoughts can make things worse so try to focus on something positive when you get anxious.

-6. Divide your activities into separate steps: When facing a current or upcoming task that overwhelms you with a lot of anxiety, divide the task into a series of smaller steps and then complete each of the smaller tasks one at a time.
-Completing these smaller tasks will make the stress more manageable and increases your chances of success.
+6. Divide your activities into separate steps: When facing a current or upcoming task that overwhelms you with a lot of anxiety, divide the task into a series of smaller steps and then complete each of the smaller tasks one step at a time.
+Completing these smaller activities will make the stress more manageable and increases your chances of success.